Aliases for KAT2A Gene

 GeneCards Summary for KAT2A Gene

 KAT2A (K(Lysine) Acetyltransferase 2A) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include chromatin binding and histone deacetylase binding.
+Diseases associated with KAT2A include hiv-1.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include chromatin binding and transcription coactivator activity.
 An important paralog of this gene is BAZ1B.

 UniProtKB/Swiss-Prot for KAT2A Gene

 Functions as a histone acetyltransferase (HAT) to promote transcriptional activation.
 Acetylation of histones gives a specific tag for epigenetic transcription activation.
 Has significant histone acetyltransferase activity with core histones, but not with nucleosome core particles.
+Also acetylates non-histone proteins, such as CEBPB (PubMed:17301242).
+Component of the ATAC complex, a complex with histone acetyltransferase activity on histones H3 and H4.
 In case of HIV-1 infection, it is recruited by the viral protein Tat.
 Regulates Tats transactivating activity and may help inducing chromatin remodeling of proviral genes.
-Component of the ATAC complex, a complex with histone acetyltransferase activity on histones H3 and H4.